toddmilliken/normalize-scss/README.md

 * Browser support variables: Allowing you to easily add/drop support for any browser by modifying a single Sass variable.
 * Vertical rhythm mixins: Allowing you to alter the font-size, line-height and margins in Normalize’s output without hacking the library.

-In addition, Normalize.css has 2 major versions: version 3 (without “legacy browser” support) and version 1 (with support for IE 6/7, etc.) This Sass port combines the two versions into one file so that you can easily toggle between the two versions using its browser support variables.
+In addition, Normalize.css has 2 major versions: version 4 (without “legacy browser” support) and version 1 (with support for IE 6/7, etc.) This Sass port combines the two versions into one file so that you can easily toggle between the two versions using its browser support variables.

 Did a client wait until the last minute to mention their CEO uses IE 6?
 Simply update your `$support-for` variable and recompile your Sass files.
 Details can be found at https://github.com/JohnAlbin/normalize-scss/wiki

-# normalize.css v3
+# normalize.css v4

+> A modern alternative to CSS resets

 Normalize.css is a customisable CSS file that makes browsers render all elements more consistently and in line with modern standards.